autoatml/papers-liu-as/README.md

 3. `Potentials/`: Resources related to the training of machine-learned interatomic potentials, including:
    - `dataset/`: Reference DFT data used for training, validation, and testing.
    - `models/`: Trained potential models.
    - `training_script/`: Scripts and configurations for reproducing the training workflow.
+4. `Structures/`: Structural data of amorphous arsenic obtained from different functionals.
+    Note: Amorphous phosphorus structures are referenced from the [literature](https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/adma.202107515).

 **Note**: Additional data on chemical bonding will be made available via [Zenodo]() upon acceptance.